 The Digital Services Act in Ireland: Levies

-On 7th June 2024 the Digital Services (Levy) Bill (the “Bill”) was initiated by Dáil Éireann.
-The primary purpose of the Bill is to enable Coimisiún na Meán (“CNAM”) and the Competition and Consumer Protection Commission (“CCPC”) to impose levies on certain providers falling within the scope of the Digital Services Act (“DSA”), and, in the case of CNAM, Regulation (EU) 2021/784 of the European Parliament and of the Council of 29 April 2021 on addressing the dissemination of terrorist content online, (the “Terrorist Content Online Regulation”).
+On the 17th July 2024 The Digital Services (Levy) Act 2024 was enacted in Ireland.
+The primary purpose of the Act is to enable Coimisiún na Meán (“CNAM”) and the Competition and Consumer Protection Commission (“CCPC”) to impose levies on certain providers falling within the scope of the Digital Services Act (“DSA”), and, in the case of CNAM, Regulation (EU) 2021/784 of the European Parliament and of the Council of 29 April 2021 on addressing the dissemination of terrorist content online, (the “Terrorist Content Online Regulation”).

 CNAM and CCPC both have oversight of enforcing obligations under the Digital Services Act (“DSA”) in Ireland, with CNAM being the lead competent authority for this purpose and the CCPC having responsibility for marketplaces.
 The purpose of the levies is to allow CNAM and the CCPC to meet their expenses and working capital requirements.